Olivia Culpo And Danny Amendola Are Officially Back Together, Share Love On Instagram

 Culpo captioned the photo, “A dolphin is born!!!!!
 Kill it today my love.
 You always do.”
 Amendola signed with the professional football team the Miami Dolphins in March of 2018, and Culpo used the photo to wish her boyfriend good luck in today’s game against the Tennessee Titans.

-Fans of Culpo were blown away by the relationship revelation, with the photo receiving over 147,000 likes in an hour, and over 2,000 comments.
-One fan commented, “My heart is whole again.”
 Users flooded Culpo’s comments with heart emojis, and many wished the happy couple a fresh start.

 One user posted “#teamdanny” and another wrote, “Danny and Olivia you make a beautiful couple and I hope you have many happy years together x.”

 Of course, some fans of both celebs were disappointed now that their crushes were no longer single.

 People reports that Culpo recently opened up about working on her relationship with Amendola.